Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/New-AzureRmSqlManagedInstance.md

 ```

 ### -VCore
-Determines how much VCores to associate with Managed instance
+Determines how much VCore to associate with Managed instance

 ```yaml
 Type: Int32